Owner Returns

 TDK recognizes that achieving increase in corporate value over the medium- and long-term ultimately translates into higher shareholder value.
 In line with this understanding, TDK’s fundamental policy is to work to consistently increase dividends through growth in earnings per share.
 By actively investing for growth, mainly in the development of new products and technologies in key fields so as to respond precisely to rapid technological innovation in the electronics industry, TDK is aiming to increase a medium- and long-term corporate value.
 Accordingly, TDK actively reinvests its earning in business activities and determines its dividends taking into consideration comprehensive factors, including return on equity (ROE) and dividends on equity (DOE) on a consolidated basis, as well as changes in the business environment, among other factors.

-TDK plans to pay an interim dividend of 53 yen per common share and a year-end dividend of 53 yen per common share respectively in fiscal 2023.
+TDK plans to pay an interim dividend of 12 yen per common share and a year-end dividend of 12 yen per common share respectively in FY March 2025.

 Dividends per common share